pradeeppanayal/RestTest/README.md

 # RestTest
-This is a simple Python application to validate REST calls.
-It allows to group and execute series of API calls.
-We can strict validate the API response.
-On the fly, while creating the tests we can see the response and perfoem validations.
-Simple design of the webpages helps to use the application without any effort.
+It is a tool developed in python to validate REST calls.
+The main objective of this project to avoid the manual work need to validate the APIs.
+It has a simple UI which helps the user to configure the test easily.
+User can set possible rules on the API response and validate from provided interface.
 # Components
 * Test groups : Logical grouping of tests.
 * Test : Each test contains single API call and it's validations